Beyond Amazon: Diversify Your E-Commerce Business

 Here are a few online marketplaces you can diversify on;

 - eBay - Buy and sell online, similar to Amazon and the runner-up when it comes to online shopping.

 - Walmart - The retail giant’s online shopping marketplace.
-Check out our comparison between Walmart vs. Amazon to find the pros and cons of each platform.

 - Jet - With a focus on bulk orders and wholesale shopping.
 Check out how to streamline inventory management on Jet.

 - Alibaba - This platform dominates the Asian market and connects buyers with manufacturers, suppliers, and exporters.